 One of Elementor’s top competitors, Divi Builder lets you work from a front-end interface (seeing exactly how it will look on your website) as well as working through the code.
 However, Divi Builder doesn’t include a free option, only a 30 day free trial - with the yearly subscription for Divi Builder is $89, but includes unlimited websites.
 Elementor’s free option allows you to try its templates and start building your website right away, without having to sign up for a yearly subscription.

-Elementor is one of the highest-rated website building platforms available, and it’s pretty clear to see why.
-With its helpful front-end page builder, live editor, and wide variety of pre-designed pages, Elementor is a helpful tool for creating your own professional website.
-The front-end builder approach makes it easy to see the changes you’re making to your website as you go along, rather than blindly working your way through WordPress, making it an ideal partner for anyone looking to build a site.
+Elementor is one of the highest-rated website building platforms available, and it’s easy to see why.
+With its helpful front-end page builder, live editor, and wide variety of pre-designed templates, Elementor is a helpful tool for creating your own professional website.
+The front-end builder approach makes it easy to see the changes you’re making to your website as you edit, rather than blindly working your way through WordPress and hoping for the best, making even the free option an ideal partner for anyone looking to build a site.